blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 In the curent proposal, this is the case for Transitivity, but not for request types, data categories, and user identity schemas.
 We might want to include more forma constraints there, or deliberately leave flexibility.
 This is a discussion we need to have.

+### Dot-notation for category hierarchies

+Hierarchies of categories are represented using the "supercategory.subcategory" notation.
+The idea behind this is to allow developers to use the level of granularity that is adapted to them, yet be able to easily situate the subcategory in supercategory when dealing with more generic requests.

+E.g. We have a data capture associated to "CONTACT.ADDRESS" data category.
+The Data Subject makes a DELETE request related to all of their data falling under "CONTACT" data category.
+The developer can easily identify "CONTACT.ADDRESS" as being a subcategory of ""CONTACT.ADDRESS".

+However, this notation (although intuitive) is to the best of my knoweldge, non-standard.
+Maybe there are reasons for it, or a standard (better) notation we can adopt?

+### Reply-to is maybe unnecessary

+The schema allows requests to specify a [`reply-to`](#reply-to) and idnicate which mode of answer is prefered with regards to the two possible scenarios: [scenario of nested responses](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#scenario-1---nested-responses) and [scenario of direct responses](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#scenario-2---direct-responses).

+However, it is likely that the System receiving a request will decide how to respond depending on the type of request and depending on its relationship with the user, in which case speficying this field is unnecessary.

+### Representation of Legal Articles

+Is there a better way to unambiguousely refer, in a machine-readable way, to parts of legislations?

 ## References

 ### Normative References

 - **[RFC8259]**  Bray, T., ["The JavaScript Object Notation (JSON) Data Interchange Format"](https://datatracker.ietf.org/doc/html/rfc8259), STD 90, RFC 8259, DOI 10.17487/RFC8259, December 2017.

 ### Informative References

 -

 ### Supported Legilsation

 - [GDPR](https://eur-lex.europa.eu/eli/reg/2016/679/oj)
 - [CCPA](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?division=3.&part=4.&lawCode=CIV&title=1.81.5)

 ### Yet to be Supported Legilsation

 - [CPRA]([https://eur-lex.europa.eu/eli/reg/2016/679/oj](https://vig.cdn.sos.ca.gov/2020/general/pdf/topl-prop24.pdf))
 - [HIPPA]([https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?division=3.&part=4.&lawCode=CIV&title=1.81.5](https://www.govinfo.gov/content/pkg/PLAW-104publ191/pdf/PLAW-104publ191.pdf))